 In 1889, the railroad was first added to the region.
 As the popularity of the rail line between Astoria and Seaside increased, so did the popularity of the nearby seaside village of Gearhart.
 The small coastal hamlet drew attention because of its pleasant landscape that lent itself to seaside wanderings and scenic picnics.

 More than a century has passed since Gearhart was first settled by those seeking refuge from the more frenetic city lifestyle.
 Today, the small residential village is home to a number a growing population and a number of businesses.
 The growth in the ocean side village maintains a harmonious relationship with the region's natural beauty.
-Many of the beach front homes have been passed down through generations and a few have been sold to new comers.
+Many of the beach front homes in Gearhart OR have been passed down through generations and a few have been sold to new comers.
 Today, despite some change, the village remains a quiet retreat for its visitors and residents alike.

 The town of Gearhart is a lovely community located just three miles north of Seaside.
 The small town of Gearhart is sometimes mistakenly thought to be a part its larger neighbor Seaside.
 However, Gearhart is very much a separate community with its own charm and intimate atmosphere.
 The small town has no traffic lights, and offers residents access to wide lane streets, perfect for riding bikes.
 The community's access to scenic unspoiled beaches and recreational amenities create the perfect location for those who love living in a quiet and active community.